Spellhold-Studios/Generalized-Biffing/README.md

 ## <a name="compat" id="compat"></a>Compatibility

+#### Games supported

 This mod is designed to work on all Infinity Engine games.

+##

+#### Other Mods Compatibility

 Generalized Biffing is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 It must be installed after all other mods.
-If you encounter any bugs, please <a href="http://www.shsforums.net/topic/39238-generalized-biffing/">report them on the forum</a>!
+If you encounter any bugs, please <a href="http://www.shsforums.net/topic/60716-generalized-biffing-updated-to-v24/">report them on the forum</a>!

+##

+#### Installation Order

+&#10173; Please install Generalized Biffing after all other mods.

 <div align="right"><a href="#top">Back to top</a></div>